Need advice? mail@tnmca.com or

 No amendments

-The above information is important because once your provisional calculation has been submitted and the tax has been paid, you are unable to reduce it.
+The above information is important because once you submit your provisional calculation and pay the tax, you cannot reduce it.
 So if for example, you made a capital loss later in the year, you wouldn’t be able to claim the tax back until you submit your self-assessment return or year-end review.
 HMRC also intend to distribute penalties for errors and anyone who does not meet the 30-day deadline for reporting a gain and paying the tax.

 In discussion